VIK2395/JWT_auth/jwt/jwt.md

 https://stackoverflow.com/questions/68902836/what-is-the-difference-between-client-side-based-sessions-and-server-side-sessio

 Session authentication:
-- Client-side sessions;
+- Client-side sessions (user info stored on client; signs the cookies cryptographically for security => you can see data, but not modify, like with jwt);
-- Server-side sessions;
+- Server-side sessions (user info stored on server; bad for multiple servers);

 JWT authentication: